colinfang/dotfiles/C#/Install.md

     - [Default] Debug -> Projects and Solutions -> Build and Run -> "On Run, when projects are out of date" is set to "Always Build"
 - Config
     - Debug -> Options -> Text Editor -> C# -> Advanced
-        - Check "Underline reassigned variables"
+        - ☑️ "Underline reassigned variables"
-        - Check everything in "Inline Hints"
+        - ☑️ everything in "Inline Hints"
     - Debug -> Options -> Projects & Solutions -> General
-        - Check "Track active item in solution explorer"
+        - ☑️ "Track active item in solution explorer"
             - So that clicking on a file tab auto selects the file in solution explorer
 - If breakpoint doesn't work
     - Debug -> Options -> Debugging -> General
-        - Uncheck "Enable just my code"
+        - ❌ "Enable just my code"
-        - Uncheck "Require source files to exactly match the original version"
+        - ❌ "Require source files to exactly match the original version"

 # `.csproj`